fczanetti/loan_api/README.md

 token = Token.objects.create(user=...)
 ```

-Another way of creating a token is making a POST request to the `/api-auth-token/` endpoint informing a valid username and password.
+Another way of creating a token is making a POST request to the `/api-auth-token/` endpoint informing a valid email and password.
 Here is an example:

 ```
 curl -H 'Content-Type: application/json' \
-     -d '{"username": "user", "password": "pass"}' \
+     -d '{"email": "user@email.com", "password": "pass"}' \
      -X POST http://127.0.0.1:8000/api-auth-token/
 ```